tobykurien/Xtendroid/README.md

 toast("My message")
 ```

-The above magic, as well as the mix-in style ability of the "import static extension" of Xtend, is used to great effect in Xtendroid.
+The above magic, as well as the mix-in style ability of the ```import static extension``` of Xtend, is used to great effect in Xtendroid.

 In addition, Xtendroid implements several [Active Annotations][] (think of them as code generators) which remove most of the boilerplate-code that's associated with Android development.
-Here's an example of one of the most powerful Xtendroid annotations, ```@AndroidActivity```, which automatically extends the ```Activity``` class, loads the layout into the activity, parses the specified layout file, and creates getters/setters for each of the views contained there-in, at **edit-time** (not compile-time or runtime)!
-Once everything is ready, the method annotated with ```@OnCreate``` is called, to set up your views, although as with everything in Xtendroid, you are free to implement the ```onCreate()``` method yourself.
+Here's an example of one of the most powerful Xtendroid annotations, ```@AndroidActivity```, which automatically extends the ```Activity``` class, loads the layout into the activity, parses the specified layout file, and creates getters/setters for each of the views contained there-in, at **edit-time**!
+You will immediately get code-completion and outline for your views!
+Any method annotated with ```@OnCreate``` is called at runtime once the views are ready, although as with everything in Xtendroid, you are free to implement the ```onCreate()``` method yourself.

 ```xtend
 @AndroidActivity(R.layout.my_activity) class MyActivity {